 Don’t compromise on quality when it comes to your education.

-At CSI, we provide opportunities for students such as credit transfer, low-cost tuition, and comprehensive support services that provide a high-quality education and certificate level programs at a price-point you can afford.
+At CSI, we provide opportunities for students such as credit transfer, low-cost tuition, and comprehensive support services that provide a high-quality education and certificate programs at a price point you can afford.

 - Payment Plan Options

-- 1-year certificate level institution, so the student commits to a program for 1-year, instead of 2-years associates or 4 -years bachelor’s degrees.
+- 1-year certificate programs, so the student commits to a program for 1-year, instead of 2-years associates or 4 -years bachelor’s degrees.